NipunDas/Taskinator-Project/README.md

 The app allows users to create tasks with fields such as title, description, priority, tags, date, and duration.
 These tasks are sorted by priority, and custom filters are provided through tags.
 Tasks can also be dragged around to switch priority and can also be deleted from the task list page.
-Additionally, since many events and tasks occur on a periodic basis (ex. every Monday or Wednesday, or every other day), the app allows for users to specify task periodicity, which conveniently displays on the calendar.
+Additionally, since many events and tasks occur on a periodic basis (ex. every Monday and Wednesday, or every other day), the app allows for users to specify task periodicity, which conveniently displays on the calendar.

 # Delevopment Environment Setup